aneesq635/FlowticaAI/README.md

 - [ ] Replace pickle serialisation with JSON in LangGraph checkpoints
 - [ ] Multi-city support beyond Islamabad
 - [ ] Web dashboard for providers

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Here's how to get started:

+1. **Fork** the repository
+2. Create your feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add some amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a **Pull Request**

+Please make sure your code follows the existing style and includes relevant tests.

+---

+## 📄 License

+Distributed under the MIT License.
+See [`LICENSE`](LICENSE) for more information.

+---